-Vietnam is the perfect destination for the budget traveler in search of an exciting new adventure!
+Vietnam is the perfect destination for a budget traveler in search of an exciting new adventure!
 Whether you’re deep water solo climbing in Halong Bay or sand boarding in Mui Ne; this beautiful country has an activity for everyone.
 You are sure to find friendly local hostels, delicious traditional restaurant and memorable activities in every town along the way.

 How to Get There